 But none of these will be a concern if you go with Seller Central.
 Rather, you will pay a standard fee (8-20%) and that’s the price percentage for every item that sells.
 If you opt for FBA, then you will be paying a little extra.

-Central: The Profit Margins
+5. Vendor Central vs. Seller Central: The Profit Margins

 As said above, Amazon will execute every trick to negotiate with vendor partners just to ensure that their profit margins go up.
 Good for Amazon but what about a vendor’s profit margins?